Levels of Care, Explained

 In Independent Living, a resident's monthly rent covers a wide range of services and amenities, such as a monthly meal plan, scheduled transportation, security, and emergency call systems, housekeeping services, maintenance, and more.

 While there are very few requirements for Independent Living, a minimum age requirement is the most common.
 Additionally, seniors should be able to manage their daily living activities very minimal to no assistance.
-However, should they need a little extra support, in-home or supportive services can be a valuable tool in helping residents maintain their independence and overall health, and still remain in Independent Living for a while.
+However, should they need a little extra support, in-home or supportive services can be a valuable tool in helping residents maintain their independence and overall health, and can help them remain in Independent Living for a longer period of time.